Operational excellence increases productivity and avoids capital expense for a growing manufacturer of precision agriculture components.

-In early 2012, when Ferranti and TBM began working with the company, plant managers were making plans to buy more equipment and expand production into an unused part of the facility.
+Plant managers were making plans to buy more equipment and expand production into an unused part of the facility.
 Three years later those plans are still tucked away somewhere and annual output in the existing production space has risen 40%.

 Operational improvements at Digi-Star began with a kaizen event in the steel bar receiving area.
 Subsequent projects tackled each downstream step in the production process all the way through shipping.